 Henry, known as Henry Plantagenet, was born in Le Mans, France, in 1133, the eldest son of Geoffrey the Fair, Count of Anjou, and Matilda, eldest daughter of Henry I. Following Henry’s death in 1135, Matilda laid claim to the English throne but her cousin, Stephen of Blois, was crowned king instead.
 Stephen also became the Duke of Normandy.
 This resulted in civil war between the rival supporters of Stephen and Matilda, a period of English history sometimes described as “the Anarchy”.

 Henry invaded England in 1149 and again in 1153 in a bid to capture the throne on behalf of his mother.
-It was eventually decided, under the terms of the Treaty of Winchester, that Henry himself would succeed to the throne when Stephen died.
+It was eventually decided, under the terms of the Treaty of Wallingford (also known as the Treaty of Winchester), that Henry himself would succeed to the throne when Stephen died.